jessemillar/Signal-Desktop-AppImage/README.md

 * Folder `./out` will contain new Signal AppImage.

-## Download Release

-You can also download my build of Signal from [Releases](https://github.com/karo-solutions/Signal-Desktop-AppImage/releases)
-After the download don't forget to allow the execution of the AppImage:
-`chmod +x Signal-[version].AppImage`

 ## FAQ

 ### How to update to a new version of Signal?